 - Unusual easements that give others access to use your property

 - Unpaid contractors who filed a mechanics lien

 - Unpaid real estate taxes, unpaid municipal liens (water, sewer, gas, trash)

 - Unpaid IRS Liens, unpaid state tax liens, etc.

 If and/or when one of these issues pop-up, you’ll be happy that you purchased an owner’s title insurance policy.

 Not only does the policy protect you from financial loss, up to the amount that you paid for the property, but it also covers your legal fees to protect and defend your interests in the property and they can add up quickly.

-Unlike most insurance products there is no monthly or annual premium for title insurance.
-You pay for it one-time, at settlement when you purchase the property and your owner’s policy coverage lasts for as long as you have an ownership interest in the property.
+Unlike most insurance products, there is no monthly or annual premium for title insurance.
+You pay for it one-time, at settlement when you purchase the property and your owner’s policy coverage protects you as long as you own the property.

-As always, if you have any questions about the standard vs. enhanced policy, or just a general real estate question that you’d like a second opinion just text, email, call or contact us on Facebook, Twitter or LinkedIn.
+As always, if you have any questions about title insurance or just a general real estate question that you’d like a second opinion just text, email, call 215.699.1200 or contact us on Facebook, Twitter or LinkedIn.

 Posted by Frank Dowd,